leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 ## Comments
 - The id field in the model MenuOfTheDay can be changed by date field as PK if you believe it is better.
+- A API can be exposed to edit the menu or submit a selection but due to the project is for internal use that would be over-engineering.